 AV NODAL REENTRANT TACHYCARDIA (AVNRT) AND AV REENTRANT TACHYCARDIA (AVRT)

 AVNRT and AVRT result from the presence of abnormal electrical circuits.
-In most individuals, the AV node has a single pathway that conducts the impulse in anterograde ...
+In most individuals, the AV node has a single pathway that conducts the impulse in anterograde fashion, resulting ...